How to Contact Customers Who Left You a Bad Amazon Review

 Until now, the answer to these questions was usually, “No,” or “Amazon doesn’t want you doing that, they would probably view that as review manipulation.”

 People would sometimes come out with hacks on how to backtrace bad reviews via review profiles and such, but this was typically not really recommended.

 Well, those eagle eyed people checking out their brand dashboard this week might have had their jaws hit the floor when they saw this message from Amazon:

 “We’ve been tracking feedback from brands related to the Customer Reviews experience.
 We heard that you love having a way to see all your reviews in one place and that it is nice to be able to filter by star rating and time period.
 You also shared your frustrations over not being able to directly engage with your customers who left critical reviews.“

 “We’re now offering a brand-only benefit that allows you to reach out to buyers who purchased your branded product directly from you, who left critical (1-3 star reviews) via templated emails that allow you to communicate with buyers via buyer-seller messaging.“

 “We believe this will build brand trust and help establish stronger relationships between you and your customers.“

 Say what?
-Amazon is allowing us to have direct contact with customers who left us bad reviews?
+They’re allowing us to have direct contact with customers who left us bad reviews on Amazon?
 Go ahead….double check your calendar to verify that it’s not April Fools Day.